miabbott/miabbott.github.io/_posts/2019-01-22-silverblue-day-1.md

 not installed by default as part of Silverblue.
 So the first thing to do in order to start using the available Flatpaks is to enable the Flathub repo.

-*NOTE* Typically you should be able to manage your Flatpak repos and applications using GNOME Software, but you may encounter errors when trying to use GNOME Software and Flatpaks on a fresh install of Silverblue.
+**NOTE:** Typically you should be able to manage your Flatpak repos and applications using GNOME Software, but you may encounter errors when trying to use GNOME Software and Flatpaks on a fresh install of Silverblue.
 That experience will be improved in future releases.
 For now, we will use the command line to manage the Flatpaks